Qoosim/Todo-List-With-JS/README.md

-# Webpack-BloilerPlate
+# Webpack-BoilerPlate
-I will build a simple but powerful webpack boilerplate, which you can later be used as a starting point in my projects.
+I will build a simple but powerful webpack boilerplate, which can later be used as a starting point in my projects.